ItMe12sTH/Roblox-Client-Optimizer-MyFixesAndSettings/README.md

 # Roblox-Client-Optimizer

 This fork attempts to Fix stability issues on my device

+Copy my ClientAppSettings.json to your ClientAppSettings.json

 - FPS is capped at 165
 - Disable QuickGameLaunch(?)